vistalab-technion/cs236781/_assignments/hpc-servers.md

 to write the output from the process and `-J my_job` is an arbitrary name we can assign to the job.

+#### Viewing status

-After submitting the batch job, you can use `squeue -p 236605` to view it's status in the queue, as shown in the example above.
-To view the output from the job in real time, you can use `tail -f` or `less +F` on the output file.
+After submitting a batch job, you can use `squeue -p 236605` to view it's status in the queue, as shown in the example above.
+You can see the job name and it's id there.

+#### Viewing output

+Each job you submit causes a text file you be created in your current directory, named `slurm-<jobid>.out`.

+To view the output from a job in real time, you can use `tail -f` or `less -r +F` on the output file for the relevant job. `less` allows you to also scroll back.

+#### Canceling

+To cancel a batch job you've submitted (whether it's running or waiting in the queue), run `scancel <job-id>` where `<job-id>` is the id you received when starting the batch job.

 #### Course helper script